mendix/postgresql_servicebroker_scp/README.md

 cf set-env pg-shared-<org name>_<space name> JAVA_OPTS "-Dsecurity.user.password=mysecret"
 ```

-- Bind the a new PostgreSQL instance to the service-broker from your Marketplace.
+- Bind the new PostgreSQL instance from your Marketplace to the service-broker app.
 This will become the master database for your shared PostgreSQL service.
 - Name your master PostgreSQL instance like `<org name>_<space name>`.
 This name will be used in the name of your new service broker.

 ### 4. Register the Service broker